Pre-Cut Monitoring of NDF Levels

 The graph tracks the average NDF development in samples processed through the Trouw Nutrition GB laboratory leading up to 1st cut.
 This is a national average and it is important to monitor the situation on individual farms through pre-cut grass testing.

-seen.
-A number of samples have dropped below 10% DM, which increases the risk of poor fermentation.
+Average sugar levels this week have dropped to 9.63% DM, with the majority below the target of 10% DM which leads to the risk of poor fermentation.
 If sugars are below 10% DM an additive designed for low sugar forage is recommended to ensure quality fermentation.
+Crude protein levels have increased slightly to the average figure of 19.25% DM, whilst nitrate levels have increased to 196.90mg/kg.

 Please ensure all details on the submission form are filled in, so we can accurately monitor trends and optimize our reports.